Obituaries

 CHARLES HENRY MARSHALL

 Charles Henry Marshall, 85, of Rio Road, died today in a Charlottesville Hospital.
 He was the son of the late Fannie Marshall and George F. Marshall.
 He was a retired farmer and a member of the Batesville Methodist Church.
-Surviving are his wife, Mary Frances Marshall; three sons, Charles Marshall of Hialeah, Fla., Lewis Marshall of Afton and George Early Marshall of Charlottesville; four daughters, Mrs. Marshall Tomlin of Faber and Mrs. Gadys Graves.
+Surviving are his wife, Mary Frances Marshall; three sons, Charles Marshall of Hialeah, Fla., Lewis Marshall of Afton and George Early Marshall of Charlottesville; four daughters, Mrs. Marshall Tomlin of Faber and Mrs. Gladys Graves.
 Mrs. Hannah Gibson and Mrs. Daisy Gibson of Afton; a stepson, George Fitch of Charlottesville; two half-brothers, Robert E. and Thomas J. Marshall of Earlysville; five half-sisters, Mrs. Eunice Cox and Mrs. Julia Huff of Charlottesville, and Mrs. Bertha Connor, Mrs. Catherine Dodd and Mrs. Louise Funia of Richmond; 26 grandchildren and 46 great-grandchildren.
 The funeral will be at 2 p. m.
 Sunday at the Hawkins Funeral Chapel with burial in Rockgate Cemetery in Crozet.
 The family will receive friends from 7 to 8 tomorrow night at the funeral home.

 The Daily Progress, Charlottesville, VA, Wed, Jul.
 18, 2006